-To make things much easier when using your generator, Predator is going to include a DC cable, screwdriver, spark plug wrench, 30 amp RV adapter, and fuel funnel with the 3500 generator.
+To make things much easier when using your generator, Predator is going to include a DC cable, screwdriver, spark plug wrench, 30 amp RV adapter, and fuel funnel with the 3500 generators.

 For optional accessories, you can purchase a parallel cable, extension cords, and a generator cover to keep dirt and debris off of the generator when in storage.

-Predator is a leader in small engines manufacturing, so it is only right that they produce high quality generators.
+Are Predator generators any good?
+Yup!
+Predator is a leader in small engine manufacturing, so it is only right that they produce high-quality generators.

-Predator takes great pride in their workmanship and stands behind their products with a solid warranty.
+Predator takes great pride in its workmanship and stands behind its products with a solid warranty.